Illumina/strelka/docs/developerGuide/README.md

 ### Windows development support

 Strelka does not link or run on windows.
-However, the build system does facilitate Visual Studio (VS) developers.
+However, the build system does facilitate Visual Studio (VS) users.
 When cmake configuration is run on windows, all linking is disabled and most third party libraries are unpacked for header include access, but are not compiled.
 Cmake VS solutions allow the c++ code to be browsed, analyzed and compiled to the library level.
-Note that unit test codes are compiled to libraries but not linked or run.
+Note that unit test codes are compiled to libraries but cannot be run.

 C++11 features in use require at least VS2013.
-Windows installations of cmake and zlib are also required to configure and compile.
+A Windows installations of cmake and zlib are also required to configure and compile.
 Note that the minimum cmake version is 3.1.0 for Windows.
 Windows zlib is provided by the [gnuwin32 package][gnuwin32] among others.